Corrosion Control

 Service Line Inventory

-As part of the current Lead and Copper Rule, the City of Waco has announced a plan to take inventory of over 50,000 service lines.
-Based on the identifications, the city will build a database that will be available to the public.
+As part of the current Lead and Copper Rule, the City of Waco has taken inventory of over 50,000 service lines and created a database for the public.

 The City of Waco does not have information about the type of materials used in private plumbing inside homes and businesses.
 Customers who want to investigate their own plumbing can hire a licensed plumber to perform an inspection.